On Hahn-Banach smoothness of $L_1$-preduals and related $w^*-w$ point of continuity of unit balls of dual spaces: -embedding of in

 \section{$U$-embedding of $X$ in $X^{**}$}

-In this section we show that the property-$(U)$ (or $(wU)$ of the canonical image of a dual space in its bidual leads to the trivial case.
-We first show that in Theorem~\ref{T5} if $X$ is a dual space, then it must be reflexive.
+This section showcases that the property-$(U)$ (or $(wU)$) of the canonical image of a dual space in its bidual results in the trivial case.
+We first demonstrate that Theorem~\ref{T5} requires $X$ to be reflexive if it is a dual space.

 \begin{Pro} Let $X$ be a Banach space such that $X$ has weak-ANP-III.
 Then $X$ is reflexive.
 Hence $X$ is reflexive if $X^{**}$ has $w^*$-ANP III. \end{Pro} \begin{proof} Let $f\in S_{X^*}$.
 Suppose that $(f_n)\ci NA_1(X)$ is such that $f_n\ra f$ in $X^*$ and there exists $(x_n)\ci S_X$ such that $f_n(x_n)=\|f_n\|$.
 Then $(x_n)\ci S_X$ is asymptotically normed by $\{f\}$.
 As $X$ has weak-ANP-III, from \cite[Lemma~ 2.3]{HL}, the sequence $(x_n)$ has a weak convergence subsequence.
 Let us assume $(x_{n_k})$ be a weak convergent subsequence which converges weakly to $x_0$.
 Hence $f(x_0)=\lim_k f(x_{n_k})$.
 Now $|f(x_{n_k})|=|(f-f_{n_k})(x_{n_k})+f_{n_k}(x_{n_k}))|>\|f_{n_k}\|-\e$, for all $k$ sufficiently large.
 This leads to $f(x_0)=\|f\|$ and hence $\|x_0\|=1$.
 This concludes $f\in NA_1(X)$.
 Since $f$ is arbitrary, $X$ is reflexive. \end{proof}